antoine-de/kata/anagram/readme.md

 build a map with char -> nb occurence, and compare it to the main word

-## base solution
+## basis solution

-build a
+build a basis

-base = nb chars in base word: 11 val = first position in base word (eg: 'd' = 1, 'o' = 2, 'c' = 3, ...)
+basis = nb chars in base word: 11

+val = first position in base word (eg: 'd' = 1, 'o' = 2, 'c' = 3, ...)